ft-transcendence-2025/Transcendence/README.md

 ## Troubleshooting

+- **Connection Failed**:
-- **Connection Failed**: Verify `NODE_IP` and network availability.
+  - Verify `NODE_IP` and ensure the network is available.
+  - Try a different node URL if necessary.
+- **Deployment Error**:
-- **Deployment Error**: Ensure the wallet has AVAX and the private key is correct in `secrets/avalanche_private_key.txt`.
+  - Ensure your wallet has sufficient AVAX for gas fees.
+  - Verify the private key in `secrets/avalanche_private_key.txt` is correct.
-- **Secrets:** The `secrets/` folder is ignored by git.
-Never commit your private key.
+- **Secret Missing**:
+  - Ensure `secrets/avalanche_private_key.txt` exists and contains your key.
+  - Check the Docker secret configuration in `docker-compose.yml28/compose.yml`.
+- **Contract Skipped**:
+  - If a contract address exists in `avalanche-data/contract_address`, deployment is skipped.
+  - To redeploy, delete the address file in `avalanche-data/contract_address`.
+- **Finding Contract Address**:
-- **Contract Address:** The deployed contract address is saved in the container volume and printed in the logs.
+  - The deployed contract address is saved in a timestamped file in `avalanche-data/contract_address` and printed in the container logs.
+- **Customization**:
-- **Customization:** You can modify the contract or deployment script in `avalanche/conf/contracts/` and `avalanche/conf/scripts/`.
+  - Modify the contract or deployment script in `avalanche/conf/contracts/` and `avalanche/conf/scripts/`.
-- **Contract Skipped**: Delete the address file in `avalanche-data/contract_address` to redeploy.

-## Troubleshooting

-- If you see an error about missing secrets, ensure `secrets/avalanche_private_key.txt` exists and contains your key.
-- If connection to Fuji Testnet fails, check your internet connection and the `NODE_IP` variable.

 ## License